Title IX- Advisors

 - The advisor may be a friend, mentor, family member, attorney, advocate, process advisor, or any other supporter a party chooses to advise them.

 - The parties may choose advisors from inside or outside the campus community.

-The Assistant Vice President for Equity, Diversity, and Inclusion has trained individuals that can serve in the role as an Advocate (reporting party) or Process Advisor (responding party).
-Please contact the Assistant Vice President of Equity, Diversity, and Inclusion if you want an Advocate or Process Advisor to be provided for you.
+The Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator has trained individuals that can serve in the role as an Advocate (reporting party) or Process Advisor (responding party).
+Please contact the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator if you want an Advocate or Process Advisor to be provided for you.

 Responding parties may wish to contact organizations such as:

 - Families Advocating for Campus Equality (FACE): www.facecampusequality.org